About Us

 Communication is the key to enabling staff to understand and own the process.

-Cara Evans, COO The Mix
+Cara Evans, Ex COO The Mix

 Contact us to find out how our team of charity, social enterprise & not-for-profit consultants and recruiters can help your organisation.